tagohd/mono/Characters/Luke Campbell/Luke Campbell.md

 - While he was initially trying to get the orb because he was ordered to do so by [[Other Ideas from Lunathrix|the big bad]], he gradually ends up trying to take the orb from Luke to prevent him from poisoning himself, thereby fulfilling the “What’s that in your mouth?
 SPIT THAT OUT!” role

 %%
 sudoMajor:: Luke is colorblind because he's a dogboy.
-But people don't realize he's colorblind b/c he hides the fact the he's a dogboy.
+But people don't realize he's colorblind b/c he hides this fact.
 #majorChange #unseenByLun
 %%
 >[!idea]